History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

 Roman Architecture The ancient architecture was unique depending on the region of origin, bringing out significant differences between the Parthenon and the Pantheon.
 The first contrasting element is that the Pantheon was constructed to symbolize Rome’s extensive influence.
-In contrast, the Parthenon was built to represent Greek victory over the Persians (Class notes: Mystery Surrounding the Pantheon Origins).
-In addition, the Parthenon is in Greece, whereas the Pantheon is in
+In contrast, the Parthenon was built to represent the Greek victory over the Persians (Class Notes: Mystery Surrounding the Pantheon Origins).
+In addition, the Parthenon is in Greece, whereas the Pantheon is

 Read More